 The smallest is the port of Lavrio, close to the airport, although about two hours from the city center.

-You can also plan your trip according to individual needs, fly by charter to for example Crete or Santorini and go to the next island directly from there.
+You can also plan your trip according to individual needs, fly to one of islands like Crete or Santorini (practical information about this island here) and go to the next island directly from there.

-It is worth remembering to make reservations in advance.
+It is worth remembering to make reservations or buy ticket in advance.
 Boats in high season have high occupancy.